jakelevi1996/juml/README.md

 python -m pip install -e ./juml
 ```

-The `juml` package depends on [PyTorch](https://pytorch.org/).
-The installation instructions for PyTorch depend on which (if any) CUDA version is available, so PyTorch won't be automatically installed by `pip` when installing `juml`.
+JUML depends on [PyTorch](https://pytorch.org/).
+The installation instructions for PyTorch depend on which (if any) CUDA version is available, so PyTorch won't be automatically installed by `pip` when installing JUML.
 Instead, please install PyTorch following the [official PyTorch installation instructions](https://pytorch.org/get-started/locally/).

 ## Overview

-The `juml` framework defines 6 fundamental classes (and several example subclasses), available in the [`juml.base`](https://github.com/jakelevi1996/juml/blob/main/src/juml/base.py) namespace module, which are expected to be subclassed in downstream projects:
+The JUML framework defines 6 fundamental classes (and several example subclasses), available in the [`juml.base`](https://github.com/jakelevi1996/juml/blob/main/src/juml/base.py) namespace module, which are expected to be subclassed in downstream projects:

 - [`juml.base.Model`](src/juml/models/base.py)
 - [`juml.base.Dataset`](src/juml/datasets/base.py)